dlab-berkeley/Python-Intermediate-Legacy/README.md

 ## Workshop Goals

 This three-part interactive workshop series is a follow-up to D-Lab's [Python Fundamentals](https://github.com/dlab-berkeley/Python-Fundamentals-Pilot).
-It is aimed at people who want to core structures of Python that underpin common functionalities in Pandas, with a focus on data science.
-It is not meant to be a general programming workshop.
+It is aimed at people who want to learn about the core structures of Python that underpin common operations for data analysis.
 We cover loops and conditionals, creating your own functions, analysis and visualization in Pandas, and the workflow of a data science project.

 ## Learning Objectives